sede-fa/Concepting/README.md

 # Concepting
-Repository for tranfwerring code for system concepting work
+Repository for transferring code for system concepting work